 Students already insured under a policy containing benefits equal to or better than SHIP may be eligible for SHIP waivers for up to one academic year.
 Documents required for a waiver are: 1) student’s written request, 2) proof of present insurance and premium payment to the end of the quarter, 3) a copy of the summary of insurance benefits, and 4) a copy of the insurance identification cards.
 Submit written requests with all required documents directly to UC San Diego, Student Health Insurance Office, 9500 Gilman Drive # 0039, La Jolla, CA, 92093-0039 no later than the last business day of the first week of the quarter.
 The insurance coordinator will mail final decisions regarding waiver requests to the student.

 Tuition was established as a required fee for all students beginning with the fall quarter 1970.
 It is used to cover a variety of educational costs as determined by the regents.
 Tuition may be reduced by one-half for students enrolled in six units or fewer.
-(See “Part-Time Study.”)
+(See “Part-Time Study, Including Half-Time.”)

 Reduced Fee Enrollments